HectorJohnLancaster/Raman/Map Data/README.md

-This series of code is capable of processing Raman mapping data from a txt file in the format given in "example_data.txt".
+This series of code is capable of processing Raman mapping data from a txt file in the format given in "example_map_data.txt".

 **The code must be run in the following order:**
 1. **map_process**
    info: imports map data from txt file and stores in accessible format and allows for normalisation, rebinning, cosmic-ray removal and fluorescent background removal
    requirements: if rebinning requires "xwindow" in directory; if fluorescent background removal requires "rolling_ball_map" in directory
 3. **map_fit**
-   info: fits map data with defined peaks)
+   info: fits map data with defined peaks
    requirements: requires "initial_guesses" in directory
 5. **heatmap**
    info: produces a heatmap of specified fit parameters form the fitted mapping data